markstos/phantom-render-stream/README.md

 ```

+## Troubleshooting

+You can pass `debug:true` as an option to turn on additional diagnostics including:

+ * piping STDOUT from the phantom processes to STDOUT of this parent process
+ * Printing out the queue size of periodically.

+For extensive detail on what Phantom is doing, there is also some commented out code
+in phantom-process.js that can be enabled by commenting it in for now.

 ## OS Dependencies

 We `mkfifo` which is known to exist and work on OS X and Linux, but may not work other plaforms,